How to select the best applicants for your remote job opening

-You are hiring remotely on your own and it is challenging.
-But let's say, you have mastered the art of writing an amazing job post and you have applicants.
+You are hiring remotely on your own, and it is challenging.
+However, let's say, you have mastered the art of writing a fantastic job post, and you have applicants.
 Once you have applicants, filter them out.

 Look for the five essential elements and test them out:

 Previous remote working experience.
-This is very important, you don’t want someone who’s just starting out to work remotely.
-Working remotely is totally different than working traditionally.
-If they have worked remotely for more than a year, even better, this means remote working is great for them and they did their first lags and mistakes and now they are productive, proactive and cooperative in a remote working environment.
+It is crucial, and you don’t want someone who’s just starting out to work remotely.
+Working remotely is different from working traditionally.
+If they have worked remotely for more than a year, even better, this means remote working is great for them, and they did their first lags and mistakes, and now they are productive, proactive and cooperative in a remote working environment.

 Proactivity.
-This is essential for every employee but even more important for remote workers.
-As you don’t have the ability to overlook their time, as they are not in the office where you can see them – however, I would argue if you have the same control over your normal employee – they sometimes finish off tasks before deadline.
-And they sit on it.
-This is where proactivity comes in, they have to be able to stand up and claim responsibility and ownership.
+It is essential for every employee but even more important for remote workers.
+As you can't overlook their time, as they are not in the office where you can see them – however, I would argue if you have the same control over your regular employee – they sometimes finish off tasks before deadline.
+So they sit on it.
+This is where proactivity comes in, and they have to be able to stand up and claim responsibility and ownership.

 Trust your first impression.
 I know it sounds harsh, but this matters.
 If someone walks into your office for a job interview, you always have a first impression.
 Sometimes they can talk themselves out from it and assure you, and they are worth your time.
 In remote hiring, you have the same issues, but this time, your candidate is super transparent.
 You can look up online, and you can do a background check, you can check the credentials, you can surf and peek into their lives.
 Most of them are public, and there is nothing wrong with doing a background check.
 If something looks fishy, don’t even bother to move on with them.
 Trust your gut and only hire someone whom you trust.